signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ## Dynamic Typing

-Static or dynamic typing is defined on the basis of when the type checking takes place during the lifecycle of a program.
+Static or dynamic typing is defined on the basis of when the type checking takes place during the life-cycle of a program.
 In static type checking the type checking happens at compile time while in dynamic type checking the type checking happens at run time.
 Dynamic typing can be convenient when you are writing programs as you do not have to